 Portugal has a sound relation with state aid rules.
-However, public companies, included those entrusted with SGEIs, are sometimes scrutinised by competitors in the state aid field.
-For instance, RTP, the national television public broadcaster, had in the past several state aid procedures pending before DG COMP regarding its ad hoc and recurrent public funding mechanisms and the absence of effective control mechanisms on the proportionality of the accessed funds, based on a private competitor complaint - see, for instance, cases E14/2005 on the financing system of RTP, NN31/2006 on the financial support to restructure the accumulated debt of the Portuguese public service broadcaster, NN47/2010 on state aid in favour of RTP from 2003 to

-2008, and SA.33294, again on the financial support to restructure the accumulated debt of RTP.
+However, public companies, included those entrusted with services of general economic interest (SGEI)s, are sometimes scrutinised by competitors in the state aid field.
+For instance, RTP, the national television public broadcaster, had in the past several state aid procedures pending before DG COMP regarding its ad hoc and recurrent public funding mechanisms and the absence of effective control mechanisms on the proportionality of the accessed funds, based on a private competitor complaint - see, for instance, Case E14/2005 on the financing system of RTP; Case NN31/2006 on the financial support to restructure the accumulated debt of the Portuguese public service broadcaster; Case NN47/2010 on state aid in favour of RTP from 2003 to 2008; and Case SA33294, again on the financial support to restructure the accumulated debt of RTP.

-The public bank CGD, the largest Portuguese bank, was also subject to a ≤ 1.65 billion recapitalisation plan in 2013, approved as state aid by the European Commission under its temporary rules on state aid for banking recapitalisations during the crisis, registered under case SA.35062.
-In 2017, the European Commission took a different approach as to the existence of aid regarding a new ≤ 3.9 billion recapitalisation plan of CGD, which it deemed not to constitute aid, as the state invested in the bank under the same conditions as a private owner would have accepted under market terms (SA.47178).
+The public bank CGD, the largest Portuguese bank, was also subject to a \in 1.65 billion recapitalisation plan in 2013, approved as state aid by the European Commission under its temporary rules on state aid for banking recapitalisations during the crisis, registered under Case SA35062.
+In 2017, the European Commission took a different approach as to the existence of aid regarding a new \in 3.9 billion recapitalisation plan of CGD, which it deemed not to constitute aid, as the state invested in the bank under the same conditions as a private owner would have accepted under market terms (SA47178).

-In social support services to the elderly and disabled and other long-term care services, there was also a state aid complaint assessed by the European Commission regarding a non-profit, private social solidarity institution, active in such services within a specific regional area of Portugal, involving a public grant of $\in 1.8$ million to support the construction of an assisted living facility for elderly residents.
-The Commission found that the public investment had no effect on trade between member states as the services provided by the beneficiary were purely local in nature and available only within a limited geographic area (SA.38920).
+In social support services to the elderly and disabled and other long-term care services, there was also a state aid complaint assessed by the European Commission regarding a non-profit, private social solidarity institution, active in such services within a specific regional area of Portugal, involving a public grant of €1.8 million to support the construction of an assisted living facility for elderly residents.
+The Commission found that the public investment had no effect on trade between member states as the services provided by the beneficiary were purely local in nature and available only within a limited geographic area (SA38920).

-9 Are there any specific national rules on services of general economic interest?
+9 Are there any specific national rules on services of general economic interest (SGEI)?
+Is the concept of SGEI well developed in your jurisdiction?